3RFUNn/Hexonix-HUB/README.md

 # Clone of the Hive game on Arc8

-This was my project for the HUb company
+This was my project for the HUB company

 Still has many issues to be fixed